One of the Most Spectacular Hidden Gems in Spain—The Perfect Weekend Trip From Madrid

 Welcome to the picturesque hilltop town of Cuenca, a UNESCO World Heritage Site.
 This beautiful town is close to my heart because it’s where my Spanish grandfather was from.

-Founded by the Moors and conquered by the Castillians in 1177, Cuenca is known for las Casas Colgadas, the cliffside “Hanging Houses” that appear to dangle precariously over a deep gorge.
+Founded by the Moors and conquered by the Castilians in 1177, Cuenca is known for las Casas Colgadas, the cliffside “Hanging Houses” that appear to dangle precariously over a deep gorge.

 Meander through the town’s hilly, narrow streets, popping into little shops along the way.
 Marvel at the romantic, fairytale views.